Upgrade Deep Security Agent

 When a new agent software version is available, a message appears on Alerts.

 Computers appears, displaying all computers where Software Update Status is Out-of-Date.
-What is considered 'out-of-date' is determined by version control rules you've set up.
+What is considered out-of-date is determined by version control rules you have configured.
 For details, see Configure agent version control.

 2. Continue with Upgrade the agent from the Computers page or Upgrade the agent manually.